PrashantPhulpagar/HackBio_Coding_Internship/stage-one/README.md

 If an unknown codon appears, it is replaced with ?.

-**2. Logistic Population Growth Curve Simulation**
+**Task 1.2: Logistic Population Growth Curve Simulation**

-This function simulates population growth using the logistic growth model.
+This function simulates bacterial population growth using the logistic growth model.

 The function simulate_logistic_growth(P0, r, K, time_steps) models a population's growth.